North vs Rutledge: TEA Scores, Homes & What to Know

 District Leander ISD Leander ISD

-Feeds Into Danielson MS → Glenn HS Running Brushy MS → Rouse HS
+Feeds Into Danielson MS → Glenn HS Stiles MS → Vista Ridge HS

 Performance Metric North Elementary Rutledge Elementary

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the North Elementary school page or the Rutledge Elementary school page.
+For the full TEA breakdown on each campus, including rating history, visit the North Elementary school page or the Rutledge Elementary school page.

 North Elementary: A C Rated Campus in Leander ISD

-North Elementary is part of the highly regarded Leander ISD, one of the most respected school districts in the greater Austin area.
-The campus serves a growing community in northwest Williamson County, where newer master-planned neighborhoods like Bryson and Summerlyn have become popular destinations for buyers who want suburban comfort with convenient access to the Leander and Cedar Park corridors.
+North Elementary is part of Leander ISD, one of the larger school districts in the greater Austin area.
+The campus sits in northwest Williamson County off Pleasant Hill Road in Leander, where newer master-planned neighborhoods like Bryson and Summerlyn have become popular destinations for buyers who want suburban comfort with convenient access to the Leander and Cedar Park corridors.

-With a C rating (79/100) from TEA, North Elementary sits in the middle tier of Leander ISD campuses.
-The scores show a school that is doing solid work, even if there is room to push higher in some areas.
-Academic Growth is where this campus really shines.
+With a C rating from TEA, North Elementary sits in the middle tier of Leander ISD campuses.
+The B grades on Student Achievement and School Progress show a school doing solid work, with room to push higher on Closing the Gaps.

-The school draws from neighborhoods including Tricon Bryson, Arista San Gabriel, Summerlyn South.
+The school draws from neighborhoods including Bryson and Summerlyn South.
 The surrounding neighborhoods offer a range of housing options at accessible price points.

 Students at North Elementary feed into Danielson Middle School and then Glenn High School.
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.